Do You Have A NDA to Third Party Contract in Place to Protect Your Business?

 Your business has consultants working for you on the back of a number of emails.
 There are no agreements in place this does create a risk for a business.
 If your business is using consultants to provide expertise, then a consultant agreement should be put together outlining the key terms and the commercials.

 Whether your business is outsourcing any of its services to a single provider then an outsourcing master services agreement is usually put in place.
-Whilst these are lengthy agreements the majority of the time is taken on the services related schedules to ensure that correct commitments flow down.
+Whilst these are lengthy agreements the majority of the time is taken on the services related schedules to ensure that correct commitments flow down or any service credits.